 Amenity-Rich Recreation Centers

 In addition to three expansive town squares, dozens of state-of-the-art neighborhood centers, village centers, and regional centers provide luxury amenities throughout the community.
-For Villagers, who can use all of the recreation centers, daily conveniences and fun amenities are always within reach.
+For Villagers, who can use all of the recreation centers, daily needs and fun amenities are always within reach.

-More than 49 neighborhood recreation centers feature conveniences like ATMs and post offices alongside recreation opportunities like swimming pools, horseshoe pits, and courts for bocce and shuffleboard.
+More than 49 neighborhood recreation centers feature everyday conveniences like ATMs and post offices alongside recreation opportunities like swimming pools, horseshoe pits, and courts for bocce and shuffleboard.

 All The Golf You Can Play